14roiron/RTIMULIB_EMLID_REACH_2/README.md

 cmake ..
 make -j

-#To calibrate
+### To calibrate
 scp RTIMULibCal/RTIMULibCal root@xxxx:~
 ssh root@XXX -t RTIMULibCal
-#you can't perfrom the ellispse, but the rest should be fine
+you can't perfrom the ellispse, but the rest should be fine

-#you should have all the require filed
-# if you require python interface,
-# you should find the so files in the python folder
+you should have all the require filed if you require python interface, you should find the so files in the python folder cd .. scp -r python root@XXX:~ ssh root@xxx cd python
-cd ..
-scp -r python root@XXX:~
-ssh root@xxx
-cd python

-#not working yet, need to be added to path somehow
+### This part is not working yet, the python lib need to be added to path somehow
-mkdir -p /usr/local/python2.7/dist-packages/
-cp RTIMU.so /usr/local/python2.7/dist-packages/
-mkdir -p /usr/local/python3.5/dist-packages/
-cp RTIMU.cpython-35m-aarch64-linux-gnu.so /usr/local/python3.5/dist-packages/
+The python can only be executed from the python folder mkdir -p /usr/local/python2.7/dist-packages/ cp RTIMU.so /usr/local/python2.7/dist-packages/ mkdir -p /usr/local/python3.5/dist-packages/ cp RTIMU.cpython-35m-aarch64-linux-gnu.so /usr/local/python3.5/dist-packages/

-#get the ini file
+### get the ini file
 cp ~/RTIMULib.ini test/
-you should be able to test it: python3 test/fusion.py
+you should be able to test it: python test/fusion.py

+python3 has only partial support, for exemple socket is

 To send the Ima data, if emlid,